Dawn of the Mummy: Production

 Dawn of the Mummy was filmed in Egypt with a mostly Italian crew leading many to mistake it as an Italian film.

-Unlike traditional interpretations of mummies in cinema, the film's portrayal of the undead is quite unique.
+Unlike traditional interpretations of mummies in cinema, the film's portrayal of the undead is quite uncommon.
 In the film, the mummies are portrayed as ravenous flesh-eaters, similar to the popular portrayal of zombies in which both share many similarities.

 Due to the film's surprisingly graphic content, the film was originally subject to several cuts in the UK in order to trim down the film's more graphic scenes; approximately 1 minute and 43 seconds were cut from 12 different scenes in the film.
 Some scenes included The Mummy ramming a machete into the character Tarak's head, a man being gutted by the mummy, and scenes where the mummy's undead servants feast on several characters.
 The cuts were waived for the 2003 Anchor Bay DVD.